gianluigi1961/MarketNFT/readme.md

 # Market NFT ERC721 smart contract
-MarketNFT : a Simple smart contract for the sale of NFTs<br>
+MarketNFT : a Simple smart contract for the sale of NFTs is ERC721 contract
-Is ERC721 contract

 ## Storage data